Dorumin/WikiChat/README.md

 # I'm bad at naming
 Library for interfacing with wikia's Special:Chat extension.
-Better, faster, stronger than chatbot-rb.
+Better, faster, stronger than gekkou.

 ```
 yarn add wikichat